-Just when you thought you were done looking like you were pregnant… and with your postpartum body, you still look like you’re 5 months pregnant.
+Just when you thought you were done looking like you were pregnant… you still look like you’re 5 months pregnant.

 Even now, I still have a bit of a “pooch”.
 I am working on it, but I know a lot of people have told me that it doesn’t matter what they did to get rid of it, it still hangs out there.

 However, thank the Lord most babies sleep more than that.
-I went back to work after having my first, and we didn’t have to deal with colic.
-We established a sleeping routine that worked.
+I went back to work after having my first baby, and we didn’t have to deal with colic.
+We established a sleeping routine that worked really well.
 I would breastfeed throughout the night and right before I left.
-Then I would pump breast milk throughout the day.
+Then I would pump breast milk at work throughout the day.

-It can be a tough thing to do in the first couple of weeks, but if you can establish a wake-sleep routine with your baby, it will be incredibly helpful for you, as you’ll likely be getting more sleep.
+Sleeping for the first couple of weeks can be tough, but if you can establish a wake-sleep routine with your baby, it will be incredibly helpful for you, as you’ll likely be getting more sleep.
 I know a lot of people try the cycle of wake, eat, play, sleep.

 If your baby isn’t sleeping, and you aren’t getting enough sleep, you need to ask for help.
 Have someone come over and sit with your baby while you rest.
 Your postpartum recovery hinges on your getting rest.
 Bad things can happen when you become too sleep-deprived.
 The last thing you would want is for something to happen to you or your baby simply because you weren’t getting enough sleep.